vatsamail/django-rest/README.md

 # django-rest
-### This folder contains couple of mini projects that will help you to deal with django-REST API development easily
+### This folder contains couple of mini projects that will help you to deal with Django-REST API development easily
-> I thank Django & Rest API official websites along with many individual blogs, youtube channels, relavent stackoverflow and google links that enabled me to develop these toy projects for the purpose of learning.  -[Vatsa](vatsamail@gmail.com)
+> I thank Django & Rest API official websites along with many individual blogs, Youtube channels, relevant Stackoverflow and google links that enabled me to develop these toy projects for the purpose of learning.  -[Vatsa](vatsamail@gmail.com)

 ****
 ## Notes: